-Pre-employment inquiries regarding an applicant's availability for work on weekends or evenings shall not be used as a pretext for ascertaining his or her religious creed, nor shall such inquiry be used to evade the requirement of reasonable accommodation.
-However, inquiries as to the availability for work on weekends or evenings are permissible where reasonably related to the normal business requirements of the job in question, and comply with the requirements of section 11016 of these regulations.
+Pre-employment inquiries regarding an applicant's availability for work on weekends or evenings shall not be used as a pretext forto ascertaining their his or her religious creed, nor shall such inquiry be used to evade the requirement of reasonable accommodation.
+However, inquiries as to the availability for work on weekends or evenings are permissible where reasonably related to the normal business requirements of the job in question, and comply with section 11016 of these regulations.